rmh-media/veeva-orm/README.md

 ## Features / Status

 - ❌ Won't be implemented
+- ⏰ Not implemented – priority pushed back
 - 🚼 Work in Progress
 - ✅ Fully Implemented
 - ⚠️ With Limitations